NguyenThanhDat741862/Linkedin-crawler/README.md

 Your account can be restricted.
 Because of the violation Linkedin's Terms of Service.

-Make sure that you should create new account and run this app with that account.
+You should create new account to run this app.